 What if you are not in-network with my insurance company?

-In the event we are not in-network with your insurance company, you will pay out of pocket for nutrition counseling at the time of service.
+In the event we are not in-network with your insurance company, you can call your insurance and ask them if you have any out-of-network benefits for nutrition services.
+You will pay out of pocket for nutrition counseling at the time of service.
 We will provide you with an itemized healthcare receipt called a “superbill,” which you can use to file a claim with your insurance company for possible reimbursement.
 Reimbursement is not guaranteed and will depend on your policy and whether or not you have any out-of-network benefits.

 - Medicare ONLY covers nutrition counseling services if you have a diagnosis of Type 1 Diabetes, Type 2 Diabetes or Renal/Kidney Disease.

 - Nutrition services for the above conditions are covered at 100%, meaning you will have no out of pocket cost!